supgerry/ClaudeOS/ProjectKnowledge/signalpodcastproject/episode-03-story-to-reality.md

 _Context: Both founders discovered slime during personal trauma - Karen after losing husband to suicide, Sara while caring for disabled family members_

 **Key Questions**:
-- "Can you walk us through the moment slime stopped being a toy and became a tool for healing?"
+- "Can you walk us through the moment slime stopped being a toy and became a tool for healing?
+How did that transform into a business?"
 - "Your mission is to 'Deliver Joy.'
 How do you measure the ROI of joy in an industry obsessed with per-caps and turnstile counts?"
 - "From day one, you named it Sloomoo 'Institute,' not a 'museum' or 'playground.'
 What was the strategic thinking behind that choice?"